Dave Kindig - Owner/Designer

 Brandon has always been interested in restoring cars and bikes but his true passion lies in mini and sport trucks, having built his own trucks and helped on numerous friends projects since he was fourteen years old.

-Brandon is a low key, quiet individual, who has a strong commitment to his work and likes beer.
+Brandon is a low key, quiet individual, who has a strong commitment to his work and likes his beer.

 Kris Elmer - Fabricator